 In October 2009, we entered into the Rapino 2009 Agreement with Mr. Rapino, which was subsequently amended in December 2012, that replaced and superseded his prior employment agreement and became effective upon completion of the Ticketmaster merger.
-In December 2017, we entered into the Rapino 2017 Agreement with Mr. Rapino, which was effective as of November 1, 2017.
+In December 2017, we entered into a new employment agreement with Mr. Rapino (the "Rapino 2017 Agreement"), which was effective as of November 1, 2017.
 Pursuant to his employment agreement, Mr. Rapino serves as our President and Chief Executive Officer, and a member of our board of directors for as long as he remains an officer of the company.
 The term of the Rapino 2017 Agreement ends on December 31, 2022.

-Pursuant to the Rapino 2009 Agreement, Mr. Rapino received a base salary of \$2,300,000 per year for 2015, 2016 and most of 2017, with no guaranteed annual minimum increases, Effective November 1, 2017, Mr. Rapino receives a base salary of \$3,000,000 per year pursuant to the Rapino 2017 Agreement, with no guaranteed annual minimum increases.
+Pursuant to the Rapino 2009 Agreement, Mr. Rapino received a base salary of \$2,300,000 per year for 2016 and most of 2017, with no guaranteed annual minimum increases.
+Effective November 1, 2017, Mr. Rapino receives a base salary of \$3,000,000 per year pursuant to the Rapino 2017 Agreement, with no guaranteed annual minimum increases.
 In connection with the negotiation and entering into of the Rapino 2017 Agreement, in December 2017 Mr. Rapino was granted (i) 289,505 shares of restricted stock, vesting in four equal annual installments, and (ii) a grant targeted at 700,000 performance shares, to vest and be settled in shares of restricted stock from time to time during a performance period running from November 1, 2017 through December 31, 2022 upon attainment of various stock price targets for a period of 60 days, with the actual number of shares earned ranging from 0% to 250% of the target award amount.

-Under the terms of the Rapino 2009 Agreement, Mr. Rapino was eligible to receive (a) an annual cash performance bonus with a target amount equal to 100% of his highest base salary paid during the calendar year in which the bonus was earned and (b) an annual cash exceptional performance bonus with a target amount equal to an additional 100% of his highest base salary paid during the calendar year in which the bonus was earned (each subject to increases or decreases based on actual performance, determined by reference to the achievement of performance targets established by the Compensation Committee).
+Under the terms of the Rapino 2009 Agreement, Mr. Rapino was eligible to receive (a) an annual cash performance bonus with a target amount equal to 100% of his highest base salary paid during the calendar year in which the bonus was earned and (b) an annual cash exceptional performance bonus with a target amount equal to an additional 100% of his highest base salary paid during the calendar year in which the bonus was earned (b) an annual cash exceptional performance bonus with a target amount equal to an additional 100% of his highest base salary paid during the calendar year in which the bonus was earned (each subject to increases or decreases based on actual performance, determined by reference to the achievement of performance targets established by the Compensation Committee).
 Effective November 1, 2017, under the Rapino 2017 Agreement, Mr. Rapino is eligible to receive an annual cash performance bonus with a target amount equal to 200% of his highest base salary paid during the calendar year in which the bonus was earned (with a range to be established for achievement above or below such target).
-The Rapino 2017 Agreement further provides that for 2017 Mr. Rapino will be entitled to any bonus payable under the Rapino 2009 Agreement, as if the Rapino 2009 Agreement had remained in effect for the full calendar year of 2017, with the following modifications: (i) ten-twelfths (10/12) of such bonus will be calculated using Mr. Rapino's base salary under the Rapino 2009 Agreement, (ii) twotwelfths (2/12) of such bonus will be calculated using Mr. Rapino's base salary under the Rapino 2017 Agreement, and (iii) he is entitled to receive a guaranteed \$1,000,000 bonus for 2017 (in addition to the amount to be calculated pursuant to the Rapino 2009 Agreement and the preceding clauses (i) and (ii)).